Pairing Champagne with Food

 The Finer Things

 Sometimes it’s okay to be extra fancy.
 And for those times, few things are more appropriate then popping a bottle of your nicest cuvée to go with that ounce of beluga caviar, those freshly shucked oysters, or the can of foie gras you smuggled home from Paris.
+Salty, briney fruits de mers is a fast friend to mineral rich blanc de blancs.
 For such occasions, try something delicate from the Côte des Blancs. (fancy side note: few things pair better with Champagne than sushi!)

 fatcork pairing: Stephane Regnault Lydien No. 29